AllyYL/casestudy/src/projects/bloom.md

 ####  Designers who desperately try to understand how big the AI is by swallowing it.
 <br>

 At Bloom, users can start a design with either an image or a text prompt.
 But our AI model couldn't yet detect key garment attributes from an image (e.g., upper body vs lower body, menswear vs womenswear, cut types).
-That meant users needed to specify these features manually before entering the main design interface.
+That meant **users needed to specify these features manually** before entering the main design interface.

 <span class="title">Task</span><br>
 The pre-generation flow needed just the right amount of structure.
 Too much friction, and users drop off; too little, and the AI outputs fall apart.
-Our goal was to **design a lightweight, flexible input scaffold without overwhelming users—adaptable as the model matured**.
+Our goal was to **design a lightweight, flexible input scaffold** without overwhelming users—adaptable as the model matured.

 <span class="title">Action</span><br>
 We began with a traditional static layout: a single page crammed with all input fields at once.
 It overwhelmed users and looked like a form.